A Community Call for Climate Stories

 Have you been working to address the threat of climate change?
 Are you involved in any activities that will help your community adapt to change?
 Have you made changes to your commute, diet, residence, landscaping/land-management practices, purchasing/consumption habits, work, or how you volunteer?

-Please share your climate adaptation story in 500 words or less along with photos, video, or sound recording using our California Naturalist Story Capture Survey by December 8, 2017.
+Please share your climate adaptation story in 500 words or less along with photos, video, or sound recording using our California Naturalist Story Capture Survey.
 Download a flier to share here.

 Thank you for helping us highlight the faces, voices, and lessons behind a wide range of individual and community stories related to addressing climate change.